n-szulc/fingeRNAt/README.md

          - if there are more models, you have to choose only one (e.g. manually delete remaining models)
     - **only** DNA/RNA chains
         - no water, ions, ligands

-    - optionally with hydrogens
+		**We recommend adding hydrogens**
         - if DNA/RNA structure was obtained from NMR, hydrogens are already there
-        - if DNA/RNA structure was obtained from XR or cryo-EM, hydrogens may be added (e.g. in PyMOL, VMD, Chimera)
+        - if DNA/RNA structure was obtained from XR or cryo-EM, hydrogens can be added using e.g. PyMOL, VMD, Chimera.

 <br />